Prem759-0/youtube-v2/README.md

 # YouTube V2

 This project is a modern, full-stack YouTube clone built with the T3 stack and other modern technologies.
 It allows users to sign up, upload videos, and browse content.
-The application is designed to be scalable and performant, leveraging serverless  user-friendly interface built with Next.js and Tailwind CSS.
-User
+The application is designed to be scalable and performant, leveraging serverless  user-friendly interface built with

--   **Authentication:** Secure and easy user sign-up and sign-in provided by Clerk.
 -   **Video Uploads:** Direct-to-Mux video uploads for efficient and robust video processing.
 -   **Creator Studio:** A dedicated dashboard for creators to view and manage their uploaded videos.
 -   **Infinite Scrolling:** Smooth, paginated loading of videos in the creator studio.